Learn more about AIM HIGH funding at IL Public 4-year schools!

-TIP #1: Regularly, the CCRC will post a scholarship bulletin of organizational scholarships that are being sent to the school.
-These are organized by deadline.
+TIP #1: Regularly, scholarships will be added to the SchooLinks Scholarship Matching page.
 Check to see if you qualify.
-Often they are scanned and attached to the posting.
 You should click on the scholarship and look at the details to access web links and/or uploaded applications.

 TIP #2: Be sure to use reliable sources!

 DO NOT FALL FOR SCAMS!!
 There are many of them out there.
 You should never have to pay money for a scholarship or a scholarship service.
 There are no guarantees for scholarships, and the same information can be found for free on online resources or in the scholarship books in the CCRC.
 Scholarships take work and research.
 See this link for more information about protecting yourself from scams: https://consumer.ftc.gov/articles/how-avoid-scam

 There are numerous web resources.
 Below are a few reliable sites:

 - College Greenlight – Need-based, competitive and institutional scholarship info!

 - www.fastweb.com – a great, free database of scholarships.
 Fill out a free questionnaire, and you will receive lists of scholarships you might qualify for.
 You will need to go through these scholarships to select the ones that are appropriate for you.

 - www.finaid.org – Free website with several useful tools including a scholarship search.